-After working with Microsoft Dynamics AX/Dynamics 365 for Finance and Operations for the last decade as an end-user, implementer, consultant, and in sales.
+After working with Microsoft Dynamics AX/Dynamics 365 for Finance for the last decade as an end-user, implementer, consultant, and in sales.
 During that time I have participated in many of the following conversations:

 - Dynamics implementations go over budget